Ethiopia’s government wants to diversify exports from agricultural products to strategic sectors like textile and garment manufacturing.

 The growth in the textile industry is directly linked to the Government’s move to set up an industrial development strategy.
 This step of the Ethiopian Government to prioritize designing incentives and policies to attract investment in view of worldwide competition has played a big role in the development of their economic status.

 Textile Chemicals play an important role in these industries.
-From 2104 on, Merry chemicals is working in the manufacturing and chemical supply for these sectors
+From 2104 on, Merry chemicals is working in the manufacturing and chemical supply for textile industry in Ethiopia.

 Textile Chemicals – Categories and Subcategories: From pretreatment of textile to its finishing, there are various categories and subcategories of textile chemicals :